Workers & Resources: Soviet Republic: Gameplay

 The gameplay heavily emphasizes on intense logistics management and brutalist city design, requiring the proper infrastructure, staff, and vehicles in order to produce the goods of the state.
+Players can build factories to produce those goods, and can export them to other nations for profit by transporting them to the nations' customs houses that are located at the border.
 Players may choose from an empty or populated map (the difference is that populated maps already have some road infrastructure and villages with population).
 One may enable or disable additional mechanics in games such as complex education, utilities, seasons, among others.

 Citizens have two main factors: health and happiness.
 If happiness is too low, they escape the country.
 If their health is too low, they die.
-These can be resolved by building medical infrastructure, ensuring a steady food supply, as well as building cultural buildings such as theaters, sports fields, pubs, and on populated maps religion.
-You can use two currencies: rubles and dollars.
+These can be resolved by building medical infrastructure, ensuring a steady food supply, as well as building cultural buildings such as theaters, sports fields, pubs, and on populated maps, religion.
+Players can use two currencies: rubles and dollars.
 If you do not have the resources or manpower to build or create products, you can import them with rubles at Eastern customs houses, or with dollars at Western customs houses.